Start Your Year Strong: Benefits Checklist

-As we set our sights towards the new year and new decade, now is a great time to look at your benefits and plan for 2020.
+As we set our sights towards the new year and new decade, now is a great time to look at your benefits and plan for the new year.
 While physical health goals tend to get the emphasis during a new year, your financial health is equally important.
 Spend some time this month doing the following tasks to set yourself up for a smooth new year.

 Review Your Benefit Elections